 She is delighted to mentor faculty, fellow, residents, graduate and other students.
 Through the Clinician-Investigator Teams in Obstetrics and Maternal Fetal Medicine, Dr McDonald, with the University of Toronto to provides Scientific Mentorship to Beth Murray Davis, PhD, Associate Professor, Department of Obstetrics and Gynecology, Midwifery Education Program, and Dr Nir Melamed (Sunnybrooke) and Dr Howard Berger (St Mike’s) along with Drs Jon Barrett, Joel Ray and Mike Geary.

-Please see Dr. McDonald's team website at https://forwomensandinfantshealth.com/ for further details, job postings, publications and awards.
+Please see Dr. McDonald's research team website at https://forwomensandinfantshealth.com/ for further details of her team’s research, publications and awards, and opportunities to join the team.

 ►Canadian Institutes of Health Research (CIHR) Grants